 Visiting Other Yacht Clubs

-One of the most exciting benefits you get by belonging to the Arizona Yacht Club is a chance to use some of the West Coast’s most glamorous yacht clubs.
-As a member of the Southern California Yacht Association made up of over 90 member clubs, we can enjoy full-fledged reciprocal agreements that permit AYC members in good standing to have temporary access to these clubs’ basic services.
+One of the most exciting benefits of belonging to the Arizona Yacht Club is a chance to use some of the West Coast’s most glamorous yacht clubs.
+As a member of the Southern California Yacht Association made up of over 90 member clubs, we can enjoy reciprocal agreements that permit AYC members in good standing to have temporary access to these clubs’ basic services.

 When you consider that many yacht clubs have fine premises, restaurants, bars, launching and boat storage facilities (and membership dues that reflect all this luxury), it’s clear that reciprocal privileges are a perk to be treasured, nurtured, and cultivated.
 Abuse them and we could all lose them.